 Did you know that the Cologne Cathedral was part of Germany’s fourteenth set of inscriptions on the UNESCO World Heritage List?
 This 20th session of the World Heritage Committee took place in Mérida (Mexico), between December 2nd and 7th, 1996.

 Two other German sites were announced in the session: Bauhaus and its Sites in Weimar, Dessau and Bernau; and Luther Memorials in Eisleben and Wittenberg.

-Nowadays, Germany is the third country in the world and the second country in Europe with the most UNESCO sites, right after Italy.
-It has fifty-one heritage assets (both cultural and natural) inscribed on the world list of the United Nations Educational, Scientific, and Cultural Organization!
+Nowadays, Germany is the third country in the world and the second country in Europe with the most UNESCO sites, tied with France.
+It has fifty-two heritage assets (both cultural and natural) inscribed on the world list of the United Nations Educational, Scientific, and Cultural Organization!

 How to Get to the Cologne Cathedral

 It’s very easy to get to the Cologne Cathedral, mainly due to the impressive height that highlights it in the city landscape.
 After all, this is the tallest building in Cologne, if we exclude the KölnTurm’s antenna, which rises to 165.48 meters in height (the Cologne Tower is 148.5 meters without this antenna).

 Located less than 50 meters from Cologne Central Station (in German, Köln Hauptbahnhof), the Cologne Cathedral is the first perfect tourist attraction to visit, whether traveling by train, bus, tram, or taxi.
 If you need a place to leave your car, the surrounding area has several car parks, the closest of which are the Tiefgarage Hauptbahnhof and the Tiefgarage Am Dom (links only in German).